Tate McRae: 2023–present: Think Later and So Close to What

 In September 2024, McRae released the single "It's OK I'm OK" which found commercial success, charting in several countries worldwide and becoming her highest charting debut on the Billboard Hot 100 at number 20.
 She followed with a second single "2 Hands" in November which peaked at number 41 on the Hot 100 and 22 in Canada.
 Alongside the second single, McRae announced her third studio album, So Close to What, released on February 21, 2025, along with plans for the Miss Possessive Tour, which commenced on March 18 of the same year.
 So Close to What became McRae's first number one album on Billboard 200.
 Her third single, "Sports Car", was released on January 24, 2025.
 The song peaked at number nine on the Canadian Hot 100, and also peaked within the top ten of the charts in Australia, Ireland, New Zealand, and the United Kingdom.
 McRae made her first couch appearance on The Tonight Show Starring Jimmy Fallon on February 25, as an interview guest where she taught him how to do the "It's OK I'm OK" dance.
-She returned to The Tonight Show on March 5, 2025 to perform "Revolving Door", returning as a performer for the third time.
+She returned to The Tonight Show on March 5, 2025, to perform "Revolving Door", returning as a performer for the third time.
 She performed on Saturday Night Live for the second time on March 1, performing "Sports Car" and "Dear God".

 In May 2025, McRae was featured on Morgan Wallen's "What I Want", taken from his studio album I'm the Problem (2025).
 The song debuted at number one on the Billboard Hot 100, becoming her first number one single.
 That same month, "Just Keep Watching" was released, and was included on the F1 soundtrack, which was released on June 27, 2025.
 The song earned McRae her first Grammy Award nomination for Best Dance Pop Recording.
 She performed at the Capital Summertime Ball on Sunday June 15 at Wembley Stadium, in the midst of the Miss Possessive Tour.
 On September 9, 2025, McRae performed "Revolving Door" and "Sports Car" at the 2025 MTV VMAs and won two awards for "Just Keep Watching".
 McRae later performed in Las Vegas on September 19, 2025, as part of the iHeartRadio Music Festival.
 McRae announced a new single, "Tit for Tat", which was released on September 26, 2025, and was reportedly about her ex-boyfriend the Kid Laroi.
-A deluxe version of So Close to What was announced on November 9, 2025.
+A deluxe version of So Close to What was released on November 21, 2025.
+In February 2026, she appeared in an advertisement for American broadcaster NBC's Winter Olympics coverage.
+McRae faced backlash for the advertisement from some Canadians, including from actor Jack Innanen; she responded to the criticism by stating "Y'all know I'm Canada down."